 - 1. An entry in a Vocal Solo category is for the art of presenting a vocal song selection with ministry effectiveness in mind. - 2.
 Bilingual entries are not permitted. - 3.
 A time limit of 5 minutes is allowed for all vocal solos.
 There are 90 seconds allowed for setup and 90 seconds for tear down. - 4.
 Music must be memorized. - 5.
-Vocal Solos must not contain worship leading elements. - 6.
+A Vocal Solo must not contain worship leading elements.
+The intent of a Vocal Solo is to present a song meant for performance to an audience, rather than leading congregational music. - 6.
 Participants may not ask for special sound settings.
 To ensure consistent sound level, microphones are set prior to the festival by an official sound technician.
 It is the responsibility of the participants to make sure the microphones are turned on and to move microphones to accommodate blend and volume. - 7.
 Sound track levels may be adjusted to compensate for different recording levels.
 Background vocals are allowed for solo entries.
-If background vocals are used on the soundtrack, they must not be predominant, but must be complementary.
+Background vocals are not allowed for group entries.
+If background vocals are used on the soundtrack of a solo entry, they must not be predominant, but must be complementary.